ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/intro-to-lora.md

 Now you can verify if the setup works by flashing this application to your board.

-1. In Keil Studio, connect your board to your computer.
+1. In Keil Studio Cloud, connect your board to your computer.
 The first time you connect your board, you have to click the **Connect to target hardware** button to the right of the **Target hardware** drop-down list.
-After the first successful connection, Keil Studio detects the board and suggests a matching target hardware.
+After the first successful connection, Keil Studio Cloud detects the board and suggests a matching target hardware.
 1. Click the **Run project** button to build the project and flash it to the board.
     You can see the device joining and then sending messages in the The Things Network console, under the **Live data** tab: